department-of-veterans-affairs/content-build/README.md

 **Note**: running `yarn build` on `main` can take upwards of 8 hours.
 There are many Drupal assets to fetch and many templates to build.
 See **Optimizing Build Time** below to cut down on this time dramatically and only build the templates/assets you need for your development work.

-- use `--pull-drupal` to fetch fresh content from Drupal if needed (requires SOCKS proxy access).
+- use `--pull-drupal` to fetch fresh content from Drupal if needed (requires VA Network access).
 Add `--use-cached-assets` to skip asset download
 - creates symlink to `../vets-website/build/localhost/generated` by default, allowing access to app bundles (use `--apps-directory-name` to change the default apps directory name; e.g. `--apps-directory-name application`)
 - run once to build the static HTML files
 - need to run this again when adding new templates based on new Drupal entities